InfoAmazonia/jeo-plugin/src/README.txt

 = 0.1.0 =
 * First release.

+= 0.1.0 =
+* Fix layer default legend bug.
+* Layers weren't being updated in maps sometimes.
+* Improve compatibility with WPML plugin.
+* Prevent errors if a layer or map is created with wrong settings.
+* Give a warning to the user if there is an API key that doesn't match.
+* Prevent errors in maps that use deleted layers.
+* Improve the interface of adding layers to maps.
+* Fix some bugs that were happening when geolocating posts.
+* Change the color of secondary pins.

 == Upgrade Notice ==

 = 0.1.0=
 * First release.

+= 0.1.0=
+* New version available.

 == Frequently Asked Questions ==